animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 ...then define it as that.
 Its only use is as an arbitrary subscript-able variable.

-We have, however, assumed variables/definitions (e.g. hypotheticals).
+We have, however, assumed subscripts (e.g. variables/hypotheticals, Definition 6).
 There are some recursive definitions here, yes.
 Technically not prohibited.
 But also easily falsifiable.
 Find a proof or deductive logic that doesn't fit into this framework.

 (And in such a case it might be easy to amend the current framework).